rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 Only after crates.io is not using secret tokens should we remove the support for them in private registries (and the code in cargo to support it).

 After that an audit log of what tokens were used to publish on crates.io and why that token was trusted, would probably be a rich data source for identifying compromised accounts.
 As well as making it possible to do end to end signature verification.
 The crate file I downloaded matches the `cksum` in the index; the index matches the `cksum` in the audit log; the public key used in the audit log is the one I expected.

+This scheme could be augmented to allow the use of several signing technologies.
+We would need to add a way for a registry to express what formats it will accept.
+We would need to add code for cargo to check that the credential provider was following one of the accepted formats.
+We would need to add code for cargo to generate the additional formats.
+But none of this is out of the question, so there is a clear path forward when algorithm agility is required.